-Many of the highest profile comedic talents around have entrusted him to design their programs and specials, including The Meltdown with Jonah and Kumail, @midnight hosted by Chris Hardwick, Workaholics starring Blake Anderson, Adam Devine and Anders Holm, Netflix's comedy special Reggie Watts: Spatial, the new Freeform late night talk show Truth & Iliza (Iliza Shlesinger), as well as the feature film What Now? starring Kevin Hart.
+Many of the highest profile comedic talents around have entrusted him to design their programs and specials, including The Meltdown with Jonah and Kumail, @midnight hosted by Chris Hardwick, Workaholics starring Blake Anderson, Adam Devine and Anders Holm, Netflix's comedy special Reggie Watts: Spatial, a Freeform late night talk show Truth & Iliza (Iliza Shlesinger), the new Fred Armisen special for Netflix, as well as the feature film What Now? starring Kevin Hart.

-Gary’s production design has bolstered programs across a wide range of networks and genres including Amazon Prime's Just Add Magic and Betas; TV Land’s Teachers and TruTv’s Those Who Can’t.
+Gary’s production design has bolstered programs across a wide range of networks and genres including Amazon's Just Add Magic and Betas; TV Land’s Teachers and TruTv’s Those Who Can’t.
 He also created and produced E!’s #1 Single with Lisa Loeb.
-Gary’s upcoming projects include ABC's Downward Dog, Melissa McCarthy’s project for TV Land, Nobodies and the sci-fi comedy Ghosted with Adam Scott and Craig Robinson for FOX.
+Gary’s recent projects include ABC's Downward Dog, Melissa McCarthy’s Nobodies and the sci-fi comedy Ghosted with Adam Scott and Craig Robinson for FOX.

 His interest in art and design began at a very early age.
 At just 10 years old, his father would bring him boxes of white card stock from his work, and Gary would use them to draw portraits and caricatures of everyone he knew.
 He went on to study illustration and fine arts at School of Visual Arts in New York, and during his junior year he worked on The Joan Rivers Show.
 This opportunity marked his starting point in the entertainment industry, and in 2001 Gary moved to Los Angeles to continue his rapid ascent.